[Updated October 13, 2022]

 Although we didn’t see much in the way of German fare, we did find traditional Appalachian arts and crafts, organic soaps, handmade candles, Christmas decorations, and countless other options for your holiday shopping pleasure.

-There are also lots of food and drink vendors, as well as live musical and dance performances.
+There are also lots of food and drink vendors, as well as live music and dance performances.

 READ MORE: The 15 Best Rental Cabins in Helen GA